-Integrate GitLab with Conditional Access
+Integrate GitLab with Zero Trust Network Access

 Create a Portnox Cloud application configuration